Mike Colandro: Early career and PGA Tour

 In October 1975, Colandro turned professional.
 Colandro attempted to qualify for the PGA Tour at Fall 1975 PGA Tour Qualifying School.
 However, he was unsuccessful.
 Colandro remained in Florida for the winter and played on the state's mini-tours.
-For the next two summers Colandro worked as a driving range in Ellington, Connecticut.
+For the next two summers Colandro worked at a driving range in Ellington, Connecticut.
 Colandro again attempted to make it onto the PGA Tour at Fall 1977 PGA Tour Qualifying School but was again unsuccessful.
 Colandro was, in his words, at a "crossroads" in his life and decided to move to Las Vegas, Nevada where his aunt lived.
 He ultimately got a job as an assistant pro at Sahara Country Club.
 In early 1979 he started playing the local mini-tours.
 In mid-May he again began another attempt to earn playing privileges for the PGA Tour.
 The Western regionals for the Spring 1979 PGA Tour Qualifying School were held at the PGA West Stadium Course in Rancho Mirage, California.
-Colando shot 292 (+4) to finish in a tie for 25th place and earn rights to play in final qualifying by two stokes.
+Colando shot 292 (+4) to finish in a tie for 25th place and earn rights to play in final qualifying by two strokes.
 In June, he played the finals at Pinehurst No. 6 in North Carolina.
 Over the course of the 72 hole tournament, Colandro shot 295 to earn rights to play on the PGA Tour.

 Colandro soon started playing on the PGA Tour.
 His first event was the Danny Thomas-Memphis Classic in late June.
 Colandro shot rounds of 75 (+3) and 73 (+1) to miss the cut.
 Two weeks he played the Greater Milwaukee Open.
 He opened with a 68 to put him within two of the lead.
 However, he shot an 80 to miss the cut by a wide margin.
 A month later Colandro missed the cut at his hometown event, the Greater Hartford Open, by one stroke.
 Colandro continued to miss cuts.
 However, at his last event of the year, the San Antonio Texas Open, he shot a 67 (−3) to make his first cut.
 Colandro earned $497.50, his first check on the PGA Tour.
 Due to his poor play over the course of the year, however, Colandro had to return to the PGA Tour Qualifying Tournament.
 He easily made it through regionals and then played the finals again at Pinehurst.
 At the Fall 1980 PGA Tour Qualifying School he opened with rounds of 76-76-72 to put him within one of the cut-off figure.
 However, "still struggling somewhat with a new swing," Colandro shot an 84 to ultimately miss the cut-off by a wide margin.